To decarb THCa rich cannabis into THC, bake at 230°F for 45-50 minutes

 As we’ve outlined above, the most important factors to decarbing is time and temperature.
 There are a number of devices on the market that can help you with that.
 If you don’t have one of these gadgets, we recommend simply using an oven.
 Roughly break up your plant material and place it on parchment or foil for easy cleaning afterwards.
 Grinding is not necessary.
 Then place it into your oven for the prescribed time at the prescribed temperature.

 There are a few important things to remember here:

 - Check the temperature of your oven with a thermometer.
 Oven thermostats are notoriously inaccurate.

-- The decarb time starts when the plant material reaches that temperature.
-Not when you place the material into the oven.
+- The decarb time starts when the plant material reaches the desired temperature, not when you place the material into the oven.
 If you use a thicker pan that takes extra time to warm up, adjust the time accordingly.
 In general, it doesn’t hurt to over decarb a bit.

 - If you decarb in a mason jar (very good idea), be sure to add time to your process to account for the time it takes to heat up the jar itself.
 We recommend putting a wired thermal probe into the plant material to accurately measure the temperature of the material.
 Side note: we sometimes run 4 jars at a time and it can take 20 minutes to bring the plant material up to temperature.